 A Ni$L_6$ cluster with divalent Ni$^{2+}$ ion (3$d^8$) and 6 ligand($L$) atoms of Te in octahedral symmetry ($O_h$) was used to calculate the spectra.
 The initial state consists of a linear combination of $\ket{3\textit{d}^{\textit{8}}}$, $\ket{3\textit{d}\textsuperscript{9}\underline{\textit{L}}\textsuperscript{1}}$ and $\ket{3\textit{d}\textsuperscript{10}\underline{\textit{L}}\textsuperscript{2}}$ states, where \underline{\textit{L}} corresponds to hole in ligand states.
+The ground-state is the lowest energy state obtained by diagonalizing the Hamiltonian matrix in terms of the basis states $\ket{3\textit{d}^{\textit{8}}}$, $\ket{3\textit{d}\textsuperscript{9}\underline{\textit{L}}\textsuperscript{1}}$ and $\ket{3\textit{d}\textsuperscript{10}\underline{\textit{L}}\textsuperscript{2}}$ states.
+The results also provide the coefficients of the basis states in the ground state.
+The contributions of each basis state in the ground state is then obtained as the square of its coefficient.
+A check on the validity of the calculations is confirmed by the sum of the percentages which add up to 100\%.
 The value of $U_{dd}$ was fixed to 3.7 eV as obtained from the Cini-Sawatzky analysis, while $\Delta$, the hybridization strength ($T_{eg}$ and $T_{2g}$ = $T_{eg}$/2) and the crystal field splitting 10$Dq$ were varied to obtain calculated spectra close to experimental spectra.
 The calculated spectra were obtained by convoluting the discrete final states by broadening it with a Lorentzian function for lifetimes and a Gaussian function for the experimental spectral width.